<p>The Student Elections are the most important democratic event on campus! Voting closes at 5pm on 25 March.</p>

 What's Community Organising?

-Roles available this year
+Roles available this year!

 These elected roles will form the Union’s Student Executive Committee and play an essential role in the Union’s decision-making processes.
 Influencing our priories and empowering student communities to campaign for the changes they want to see at Beckett.

 Undergraduate and Postgraduate Officers: Full-time paid roles, from July 2026 to July 2027, focused on representing the undergraduate and postgraduate student voice within the University, locally and nationally.
+Click to read the job descriptions for the roles of Undergraduate Officer and Postgraduate Officer.

 School Officers: One voluntary position per school, open only to students within the respective school active within the SU*.
 The School Officer role requires a small time commitment of around one hour per week.
 Further opportunities for participation may also be available throughout the academic year.
+Click to read the School Officer job description.